 This program is open to all AU undergraduate students with an interest in learning more about conflict transformation in divided societies.

-This course can count toward several undergraduate requirements, including: the SIS Peace, Global Security and Conflict Resolution thematic area, the SIS Europe and Eurasia regional focus, and simply as elective credit.
+This course can count toward several undergraduate requirements, including: the SIS Peace, Global Security, and Conflict Resolution Thematic Area, the SIS Identity, Race, Gender, and Culture Thematic Area, and the SIS Europe and Eurasia regional focus, and simply as elective credit.
 Students who are interested in having the course count toward other AU degree requirements should contact their academic advisor(s).